-The paper has been prepared from the Code itself, as well as State Legislation and Regulation available as at 14 May 2020.
-Certain States have not yet issued any Regulations to their Legislation (notably Western Australia and Tasmania).
-We will update this paper once these become available.
+The paper has been prepared from the Code itself, as well as State Legislation and Regulation available as at 8 October 2020.
+Certain States and Territories have not yet issued any Regulations to their Legislation (notably ACT and Tasmania).
+We note Victoria and Western Australia have updated their regulations to amend and add clauses and definitions along with extending the term of the emergency period.
+These changes have been highlighted in red later herein.